bnomei/kirby3-handlebars/readme.md

 ## Usage as Template Component

 - Put your handlebars templates in the `site/templates/` folder.
-- Prepare data in controllers stored at `site/controllers/*` to be available in the templates.
+- Prepare data in
+    - A) controllers stored at `site/controllers/*` to be available in the templates or
+    - B) use a models and implement `handlebarsData(): array`
 - In case you do not have a handlebar template with matching name it will fallback to the required `default.hbs` file.

 **content/home/home.txt**